kvshvlin/yourmailproject/pages/ourbusinessmodel.md

 We request all illustrators to inform us of their preferred selling price (CZ) by attaching a note in their consignment of illustrated postcards.

+This is how we pay an illustrator:

+- We sell a postcard in the market for Rs.
+X. The customer decides the value of X.
+- If X is lesser than CZ, then we pay the illustrator Rs.
+X. We make no profit here.
+- If X is greater than CZ, then we pay the illustrator Rs.
+CZ, and

 We hope the following example illustrates our offer where a postcard sells at a price, say Rs.
 X.

 The illustrator will earn,